uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 sbatch: error: Batch script contains DOS line breaks (\r\n)
 sbatch: error: instead of expected UNIX line breaks (\n).
 ```
 Windows and Linux use different conventions to mark the end of each line.
-Many applications on Rivanna, such as compilers, Matlab, etc., understand Windows end-of-line markers, but the shell does not.
+Many applications on the HPC system, such as compilers, Matlab, etc., understand Windows end-of-line markers, but the shell does not.
 This is easy to fix by running the `dos2unix` commmand
 ```
 dos2unix myscript.slurm
 ```